-University Lecturer in Psychology and Education, Faculty of Education, University of Cambridge
+University Associate Professor in Psychology and Education, Faculty of Education, University of Cambridge

-Dr Sara Baker is a University Lecturer in Psychology and Education, in the Faculty of Education at the University of Cambridge.
+Dr Sara Baker is a University Associate Professor in Psychology and Education, in the Faculty of Education at the University of Cambridge.
 The focus of her research is belief formation and belief revision, particularly during the preschool years when children learn about a constantly changing world.

 Central to her research agenda is the role of cognitive flexibility in the formation and expression of beliefs about two core domains of knowledge: the social world (e.g., perspective taking) and physics (e.g., gravity and inertia).
 How do children discover the general laws underlying these domains?
 How entrenched are their beliefs and what kinds of evidence are needed to revise these?
 What types of strategies can children use to solve everyday problems more effectively?
 Her recent projects addressing questions like these have been funded by the Newton Trust and a Cambridge Humanities Research Grant.